Cyfrin/moccasin/CONTRIBUTING.md

 # Thank you!

-Thank you for wanting to participate in titanoboa and gaboon!
+Thank you for wanting to participate in titanoboa and moccasin!